 “If I could only look out the window.

 After five years of prison, I can tell you, this can drive you crazy!”

 Amjad’s friend J. is in prison.
 For more than five years, without trial.
-He is one of the thousands of people who disappeared, and were tortured in security detention or held in prisons without reason.
+He is one of the thousands of people who disappeared and were tortured in security detention or held in prisons without charges.

-Amjad is J.’s best friend, he himself survived security detention and knows how his friend feels.
-He supports him by sending him top-ups for the phone J. managed to smuggle inside the prison and he calls or texts every day to encourage his friend.
+Amjad is J.’s best friend.
+He himself survived security detention and knows how his friend feels.
+He supports him by sending him money to pay for the phone J. managed to smuggle inside the prison and he calls or texts every day to encourage his friend.